James Franciscus: Life and career

 He continued appearing in roles on the screen and television.
 When less important roles were offered, Franciscus turned to writing screenplays and producing.
 In 1991, the year of his death, he worked as an associate producer and screenwriter on the film 29th Street starring Anthony LaPaglia and Danny Aiello; it was his final project.

 Personal life

+In the summer of 1956, while working as the stage manager at the Cape Playhouse in Dennis, Massachusetts, Franciscus dated his apprentice, Jane Fonda.
+In her autobiography My Life So Far (2005), Fonda identifies Franciscus as the boy to whom she lost her virginity.

-On March 28, 1960, Franciscus married Kathleen "Kitty" Wellman, the daughter of film director William A. Wellman.
+On March 28, 1960, Franciscus married Kathleen "Kitty" Wellman, a daughter of film director William A. Wellman.
 They had four children — Jamie, Kellie, Korie, and Jolie.

-After the couple's divorce he married Carla Ankney in 1980.
+After the couple's divorce, he married Carla Ankney in 1980.
 They were still married at the time of Franciscus's 1991 death from emphysema in North Hollywood, California, at 57.